 A Passion for Food

-His parents were farmers raising pigs and ducks and that was the start of a life long obsession with food.
-He left school at the age of 15 and wanted to grow the skills that he had learnt helping to prepare meals for his family.
+His parents were farmers raising pigs and ducks, and that was the start of a lifelong obsession with food.
+He left school at the age of 15 and wanted to grow the skills that he had learnt, helping to prepare meals for his family.
 After leaving school, his first choice for a job was to work as a chef.
-Originally from Ipoh, Malaysia, he learnt to cook from a Hong Kong Chef.
-There he started to hone his skills and developed what was to be a life long journey to produce the best food possible.
-That passion is what has sustained over the 30 years and that passion is what creates the unstated Unique Selling Proposition for Hong Kong Soya Sauce Rice Chicken and Noodle.
+Originally from Ipoh, Malaysia, he learnt to cook from a Hong Kong chef.
+There, he started to hone his skills and developed what was to be a lifelong journey to produce the best food possible.
+That passion is what has sustained over the last 30 years, and that passion is what creates the unstated unique selling proposition for Hong Kong Soya Sauce Rice Chicken and Noodle.

 “With food, you can never stop learning.”

-Too many times, I feel as business owners we let the mundane get in the way of create great businesses.
-Mr Chan said, “Whether you are a Restaurant Chef or a Hawker, I hope that every chef will put in their best effort as if he (the Michelin inspector) is tasting your food at every moment.
-That is our most important take away and only then will your food display your passion… I believe it’s the skill of a chef that makes his food outstanding.”
+Too many times, I feel as business owners, we let the mundane get in the way of creating great businesses.
+Mr. Chan said, “Whether you are a Restaurant chef or a hawker, I hope that every chef will put in their best effort as if he (the Michelin inspector) is tasting your food at every moment.
+That is our most important takeaway and only then will your food display your passion… I believe it’s the skill of a chef that makes his food outstanding.”

 Running a Successful Restaurant is Hard Work

 He starts before sunrise and doesn’t leave until 150 chickens are sold every day.
 He says that he never sees the sun, leaving after dark.
 He has been doing this for 30 years, continually refining his techniques.

 After all of the excitement of the Michelin Restaurant Awards night, Chan Hon Meng was back work the very next day, highlighting his commitment to hard work.